 About Shelby HoferActor | Director | Writer | Comedian

 Shelby is an American actor, director, writer and comedian.
-She is also a producer, and Co-founder/director of the award-winning PushPush Film & Theater, where she develops distinctive opportunities for artists to take risks, explore new ideas and collaborate across the globe.
-In addition to her noted stage and film work at PushPush, she has appeared on many stages locally, nationally and internationally.
+She is also a producer, and Co-Founder/Co-Director of the award-winning PushPush Arts, where she develops distinctive opportunities for artists to take risks, explore and collaborate across the globe.

 As an actress, she has appeared on numerous stages locally, nationally and internationally over the last decade, in addition to her noted stage & film work with PushPush.
 In 2013 she performed in a premiere production by Guy Zimmerman, The Black Glass in Atlanta, Los Angeles and Berlin.
 In 2014 She toured in a follow-up production by Zimmerman, The Hillary Game in Los Angeles and Atlanta.
 Her 2009-2011 performances of the solo show 101 Humiliating Stories garnered numerous awards including one of the Top 50 Shows of the Decade and a Best Actress award from Creative Loafing in 2010.
 She is a four-time champion with original work and publications at Write Club Atlanta, and has orated essays at numerous literary events, including Carapace and Naked City.
 Her work also includes directing, teaching, writing and stand-up.